halbeeb/Fetch-Product-Data-Analytics-Engineering/README.md

 LIMIT 1;

 ```
+The result is:

 BRAND NAME            | TOTAL BRAND SPEND
 ----------------------|---------------------
 Cracker Barrel Cheese | 253.26

-> As seen from above, *Cracker Barrel Cheese* brand has the most spend among the users created within past 6 months.
+- As seen from above, *Cracker Barrel Cheese* brand has the most spend among the users created within past 6 months.

 #### 4. Which brand has the most transactions among users who were created within the past 6 months?